breatheco-de/python-flask-api-tutorial/.learn/exercises/08.1-delete-live-test/README.md

     print("This is the position to delete: ",position) return 'something'
 ```

-Use postman, insomnia or any other API Request Builder that you like to test your API, here is an example on how to do it with postman:
+Use Postman, Insomnia or any other API Request Builder that you like to test your API, here is an example on how to do it with postman:
 https://youtu.be/HEQ-pSgOVtY

 |  |  |